grz0zrg/GnosTh/README.md

 [Das U-Boot](https://en.wikipedia.org/wiki/Das_U-Boot) API is used for I/O, this part may be of special interest for baremetal enthusiasts as it can be reused easily and demonstrate full usage of U-Boot API from assembly. (see *uboot* directory)

-Also works without U-Boot but the I/O words must be reimplemented.
+Also works without U-Boot but the I/O words must be reimplemented as needed.

 Compiler code is commented and is fairly small with ~350 lines of ARM assembly plus some more for the words. (~500 total)